sergioB79/theForge/site/forge/content/forge/ideas/passed/moral-relativism-as-convenience.md

 SUBTITLE: Soft Hands on a Hard Truth

+INFO:
+This piece dissects moral relativism not as theory but as practiced evasive maneuvering.
+It examines how shifting standards protect self-image while quietly reallocating harm onto less powerful targets.
+Drawing from everyday exemptions and institutional habits, it maps how language launders responsibility into thin air.
+Readers are left confronting trust erosion, isolated victims, and the social cost of elastic convictions.

 Moral relativism as convenience is not a philosophy here—it’s a behavior pattern with a costume.
 Hold it quietly, long enough, and it doesn’t turn into a clever argument.
 It turns into a mirror: of what people excuse, when they excuse it, and who pays for the flexibility.

 🔥 WHAT MAKES IT FORGE MATERIAL?